test 33

 • The birth and care of a newborn child

-• Newly adopted child or a child placed with the employee through foster care
+• To care for an adopted child or a child placed with the employee through foster care

-• As medical leave when the employee is unable to work because of a serious health condition
+• Medical leave when the employee is unable to work because of a serious health condition

-Take note: if you are the guardian of your sibling who is under 18 years old or older and incapable of self-care due to a mental or physical disability, you may take FMLA leave if he/she has a serious health condition.
+• If you are the guardian of your sibling who is under 18 years old or older and incapable of self-care due to a mental or physical disability, you may take FMLA leave if they have a serious health condition.

 Employee Responsibilities for FMLA

-Generally speaking, an employee should give at least 30 days’ notice when the leave is anticipated, such as for a planned surgery.
+Whenever possible, employees should give at least 30 days’ notice when the leave is anticipated, such as for a planned surgery.
 The employee is also responsible for scheduling leave at a time that is minimally disruptive to your company’s operations.
-If the leave is unanticipated, such as emergency surgery, the employee has to provide notice as soon as possible.
+If the leave is unanticipated, such as emergency surgery, the employee must give notice as soon as possible.

 At the employer’s request, the employee must submit a certification to prove the need for FMLA leave.
-The certification is a document that is completed by the employee and a health care provider to verify that the employee or family member has a serious health condition.
+The certification is typically a document completed by the employee and a healthcare provider to verify that the employee or family member has a serious health condition.

 Employer Responsibilities for FMLA

-After you’ve determined an employee is eligible for FMLA, you’re required to provide an Eligibility Notice and Rights and Responsibilities to the employee within five business days of the initial request.
+After HR determines an employee is eligible for FMLA, you must provide a Notice of Eligibility & Rights and Responsibilities to the employee within five business days of the initial request.
 If the employee is not eligible, the Eligibility Notice must explain why.

-When an employee asks for time off for a FMLA-qualifying reason, he/she doesn’t have to specifically mention the FMLA.
-It’s HR’s responsibility to recognize the leave request as meeting FMLA criteria.
-However, if the employee later requests additional leave for the same condition, he/she must reference the qualifying reason or the need for FMLA.
+When an employee asks for time off for an FMLA-qualifying reason, they don’t have to mention FMLA by name.
+It’s HR’s responsibility to recognize whether the leave request meets FMLA criteria.
+However, if the employee later requests additional leave for the same condition, they must reference the qualifying reason or the need for FMLA.

-Within five days of determination, you are required to provide the employee with a Designation Notice informing them that the requested leave will be designated as FMLA leave.
+Within five days of determination, HR should provide the employee with a Designation Notice informing them that the requested leave will be designated as FMLA leave.
 The notice also has to include:

 • The amount of leave that will count against the employee’s FMLA leave entitlement, if known